cconsta1/cconsta1.github.io/_pages/about.md

 on bone datasets to build models that predict the age, sex, and other properties of skeletons based on metric or ordinal measurements.
 The constructed models are then used in web applications to help make predictions on unknown skeletons.
-An example of such a service is
+An example of such an application is
 <a href="http://sexest.cyi.ac.cy/">SexEst</a>,
 a web application we developed that uses machine learning to predict the sex of skeletal remains based on metric measurements. <br> <br>